Background

 4. netIDx.dat files: one text file for each unique subnetwork in edges containing information describing the topological relationships between edges.

-When import = TRUE, the spatial data stored in the .ssn directory are imported into R and stored in memory as a SSN object.
+When import = TRUE, the spatial data stored in the .ssn directory are imported into R and stored in memory as an SSN object.
 The netIDx.dat files are combined behind the scenes into an SQLite database named binaryID.db, which is saved in the .ssn directory.
-Most users will not need to access the binaryID.db or the netIDx.dat files, but a more detailed description about how the topological relationships are stored can be found in E. E. Peterson and Ver Hoef (2014).
+Most users will not need to access the binaryID.db or the netIDx.dat files, but a more detailed description about how the topological relationships are stored can be found in Peterson & Ver Hoef (2014).

 The SSN object itself is a list containing four elements: